kixwho/Ecommerce_Hypergrowth_Story/README.md

 Note:
 * Top 5 cities only account for ~27% of total revenue → Revenue is dispersed
 * Rank by orders match rank by revenue → Order volume ~ revenue power
+* long-tail demand distribution seems to indicate a more resilient revenue base
+* growth opportunities may lie in scaling broadly and not specializing in key hubs